mdhiggins/sickbeard_mp4_automator/README.md

 - `babelfish` - Run `pip install babelfish`
 - `tmdbsimple` Run `pip install tmdbsimple`
 - `guessit` - Run `pip install guessit` to use manual.py
-- `subliminal`- Run `pip install "subliminal<2"` to enable automatically downloading subtitles
+- `subliminal`- Run `pip install subliminal` to enable automatically downloading subtitles
-- `stevedore` - Run `pip install stevedore==1.19.1` (requires stevedore version 1.19.1.
-This will be automatically installed with subliminal, so if subliminal is installed run `pip uninstall stevedore` then `pip install stevedore==1.19.1`)
+- `stevedore` - Run `pip install stevedore` (this will be automatically installed with subliminal)
 - `dateutil` - Run `pip install python-dateutil` (this will be automatically installed with subliminal)
 - `deluge-client` Run `pip install deluge-client` if you plan on using Deluge
 - `qtfaststart` Run `pip install qtfaststart` to enable moving moov atom